Scientific Name

 Description

-Sempervivum cantabricum, also known as Sempervivum vicentei subsp. cantabricum, is a small succulent that forms rosettes of dark green, densely hairy leaves with a red pointed tip.
-The rosettes grow up to 2 inches (5 cm) in diameter and produce offsets on stout, up to 2.4 inches (6 cm) long stolons, forming dense mounds.
-Leaves are fleshy, oblong to obovate, up to 1.4 inches (3.5 cm) long, and up to 0.4 inches (1 cm) wide.
+Sempervivum cantabricum, also known as Sempervivum vicentei subsp. cantabricum, is a small succulent that forms rosettes of dark green, densely hairy leaves with a red, pointed tip.
+The rosettes can grow up to 2 inches (5 cm) in diameter and produce offsets on stout stolons up to 2.4 inches (6 cm) long, forming dense mounds over time.
+The leaves are fleshy, oblong to obovate, measuring up to 1.4 inches (3.5 cm) long and 0.4 inches (1 cm) wide.

 See more at How to Grow and Care for Sempervivum.